Information Disclosure and Promotion Policy Design for Platforms: Introduction

 \section{Introduction}

 Online marketplaces allow consumers to evaluate, compare, and purchase products while simultaneously providing a channel for third-party sellers to reach a broader consumer base and increase demand for their products.
-As platforms seek to maintain a large consumer base, many platforms prioritize increasing consumer surplus by offering competitively priced products.
-At the same time, it is common practice in such marketplaces to let sellers determine their own price, but such flexibility may result in higher prices that reduce consumer surplus.
+In order to maintain a large consumer base, many platforms prioritize increasing consumer surplus by offering competitively priced products.
+At the same time, it is common practice in such marketplaces to let sellers set their own price, but such flexibility may result in higher prices that reduce consumer surplus.
 However, platforms retain the ability to impact consumer surplus by influencing sellers' pricing policies.
-One method for doing so is designing the search and recommendation environment to incentivize sellers to post low prices.
+One avenue for doing so is through designing the search and recommendation environment to incentivize sellers to post low prices.
 For example, a platform can choose to prominently feature sellers that set competitive prices, thereby increasing their visibility and boosting the demand they face.
-A second method to influence prices is strategically sharing information on how the promotion policy impacts consumer demand.
-Platforms typically have the ability to observe and track consumer behavior across products on their site and thus often have better information about consumer demand than sellers.
-In particular, the additional demand that is associated with being promoted by the platform (e.g., being featured in a prominent position on the webpage) is typically a priori unknown to sellers.
+A second avenue for influencing prices involves strategically sharing information on how increased visibility impacts consumer demand.
+Platforms can typically observe and track consumer behavior across sellers and products and thus often have better information about consumer demand than sellers.
+Specifically, the additional demand that is associated with being promoted by the platform (e.g., being featured in a prominent position on the webpage) is typically a priori unknown to sellers.
 By strategically sharing this information, the platform can alter the seller's perceived value of being promoted and thereby impact the seller's posted prices.